dergigi/dergigi.github.io/bitcoin/resources.md

 [computation-and-complexity-theory]: #computation-and-complexity-theory
 [work]: #work

 I hope to update this list continually as my reading progresses.

 #### Bitcoin (non-technical)

 Books about Bitcoin which can be read by anyone, no special background Knowledge or education required.
-As mentioned above, I consider *The Bitcoin Standard* required reading for anyone interested in Bitcoin.
+As mentioned above, I consider [The Bitcoin Standard][the-bitcoin-standard] required reading for anyone interested in Bitcoin.

 {% include books.html category='non-technical' %}